DataShades/file-keeper/docs/core_concepts/uploads.md

     upload = make_upload(data)
     ```

+=== "Werkzeug's FileStorage"

-*   **From an werkzeug's FileStorage:** when writing an application using
+    When writing an application using werkzeug-based
-    werkzeug-based framework you can handle uploaded files in this way.
+    framework you can handle uploaded files in this way.

     ```python
     from werkzeug.datastructures import FileStorage